Erasmus grant

 Erasmus exchange

-As a student on a degree programme (bachelor's, master's and integrated degree programmes), you can go on an Erasmus exchange and be away for between two and 12 months on each degree you complete.
-It is also possible to go on an internship through Erasmus.
-Note that PhD candidates are considered employees and can apply for Erasmus grant funds for employees (Erasmus employee mobility and teaching mobility).
+As a student enrolled in a degree programme (bachelor’s, master’s, or integrated degrees), you can go on an Erasmus exchange and stay abroad for between two and twelve months for each degree you complete.
+It is also possible to undertake a traineeship through Erasmus.
+Note that PhD candidates are considered employees and can apply for Erasmus funding intended for staff (Erasmus staff mobility and teaching mobility).

-When you go on an exchange through an Erasmus agreement, you will be awarded an Erasmus grant funded by the EU in addition to loans and grants from the Norwegian Loan Fund.
+When you go on exchange through an Erasmus agreement, you will receive an Erasmus grant funded by the EU, in addition to loans and grants from the Norwegian State Educational Loan Fund (Lånekassen).

-Students travelling to the UK do not receive an Erasmus grant.
+Students who travel to the United Kingdom do not receive Erasmus funding.

 Grant rates